 The stormwater management fee was the product of two years of study by Lancaster's Green Infrastructure Advisory Committee (GIAC), which included business owners, citizens, institutions, environmental groups, state government, and Lancaster City and county staff.
-The committee, which was charged with reviewing green infrastructure and funding options, evaluated three approaches: a dedicated property tax, an increase in sewer fees, and impervious area-based stormwater management fee.
-The GIAC concluded that the impervious area based fee was the most equitable and fair solution because fees are based on how much runoff is actually generated from each property.
+The committee, which was charged with reviewing green infrastructure and funding options, evaluated three approaches: a dedicated property tax, an increase in sewer fees, and an impervious areabased stormwater management fee.
+The GIAC concluded that the impervious area based fee was the most equitable and fair solution b/c fees are based on how much runoff is actually generated from each property.

-The stormwater management fee was considered equitable since all contributors to stormwater runoff share the costs of maintaining and improving the storm drainage system.
+Under the stormwater management fee, all contributors to stormwater runoff share the costs of maintaining and improving the storm drainage system.
 It is also a stable funding source, ensuring that stormwater management receives adequate financial support independent of City taxes.
 Finally, the fee is fully dedicated, with revenue placed into a fund that is restricted to pay for the operation and maintenance of the stormwater system, such as catch basin cleaning/repair and street sweeping, and associated capital improvements.